 For other Arduino boards with a separate +5V DC power supply for the NeoPixels: connect the +5V input on the strip to the + (positive) terminal on the power supply (don’t connect to the Arduino), DIN to digital pin 6 on the Arduino, and – (minus or GND) on the strip must connect to both the minus (–) terminal on the DC supply and a GND pin on the Arduino (there are usually several — any will do).

 The 144 pixel strips are so tightly packed, there’s no room for labels other than –, + and the data direction arrows.
-Data is the un-labeled pad.
+Data is the third, un-labeled pad.

 Sometimes.
 The Arduino can continuously supply only about 500 milliamps to the 5V pin.
 Each NeoPixel can draw up to 60 milliamps at full brightness.
 So yes, you can skip the separate DC supply and power directly off the Arduino as long as just a few pixels are used, more if the colors and overall brightness are low.
 When in doubt, give the pixels a separate power supply.